 Purpose of Position

-This is a part time position approved by the Morristown-Hanover Township Fire and Emergency Medical Board.
+This is a full-time position approved by the Morristown-Hanover Township Fire and Emergency Medical Board.
 The Firefighter shall respond to all calls and perform station duties as assigned.

 I. Essential Duties and Responsibilities